 What is it?

-That’s right, I have a mobile recording studio in my van and I record for people all over the world from the comfort of my tiny home on wheels!
+I have built an entire mobile recording studio in my van and I read books for people all over the world from the comfort of my tiny home on wheels!

 Pretty neat huh?